Candace-Beall/python_kata/README.md

 ## Create a new python package

 - Right click on the module (folder name)
-- Select "New -> Python Package"
+- Select "New -> Python Packaxge"
 - Name the folder
 - Add a file to the folder and run it